UMN-Kernel-Object/documentation/participants.rst

 language bounces between C, C++, and Rust. (and Javascript but shhh I didn't admit that) I also really like kiwis :)

+**Kirsten Ericson**
+Currently a junior in the Computer Science program.
+Interested in lots of different topics, but am most interested in front end development.
+I am excited to be interning with Target this summer for software development, and a fun fact about me is I will always be the pink-est person in the room.

 Advisors
 --------